 Studying abroad for a semester or one academic year is quite a common thing nowadays.
-Doing your fulltime degree abroad is a different story.
-And yet here I am, finished my third year in England and my second year at English university doing an English and Creative Writing degree.
-It’s been quite difficult at times but I’ve never regretted my decision.
+Doing a full-time degree abroad is a different story.
+And yet here I am, having finished a full-time degree in English and Creative Writing at Manchester Metropolitan University.
+It has been tough, but it’s been by far the best things I’ve ever done.

-My journey to higher education in England is probably a bit different than the “normal way into higher education for an international student”, but I didn’t have the right qualifications to get into university straight away.
+My journey into higher education in England is probably a bit different than the “normal way into higher education for an international student”.
+The reason for that is that I didn’t have the right qualifications to get into university straight away.
 I will tell you my story and will give some advice if you are planning to do a full degree in England, too.

 After dropping out of my higher education course in the Netherlands, I decided I was going to follow my heart and study English literature in England.
 Easier said than done.
 The school systems in my home country and England are very different.
 You need A-levels to get into university in England and the Dutch school system doesn’t have A-levels.
 After the English admissions department looked at my diplomas, I was very disappointed to find out that my diplomas weren’t good enough to get in straight away.
 I was recommended to follow A-levels at an English college, which would take two years.